Jamesakandu/PermisionDemo/README.md

-# This project demostrate how you can handle permission efectively in android using easypermission library
+# This is a sample app to demonstrate how you can handle permission efectively in android using easypermission library